hiltmon/hiltmon.com/source/_posts/2014-03-29-rebooting-omnifocus.markdown

 2. **Export the Old Database**: Since I wanted to see what was in the old database and decide which tasks to copy over, I needed it in another format.
 So I exported the old database using **File / Export...** and selected **Plain Text (TaskPaper)**.
 I then opened this file in [BBEdit](http://www.barebones.com/products/bbedit/).
 3. **Nuke the Old Database**: I exited OmniFocus and deleted the **omnifocus.ofocus** file in **~/Library/Application Support/OmniFocus**.
 4. **Restart and Reset Sync**: When I relaunched OmniFocus, it created a new database and wanted to download my old database from the OmniSync server.
 I hit **cancel** on that dialog and clicked **File / Replace Server Database...** to reset sync.
 Kudos to the Omni developer who created that dialog, the explanation on what do do if I wanted to reset was very clear.
 5. **Re-created the Projects my way**: I recreated my personal and business folders, my personal and business single actions and my bills action that integrates with [Hazel](http://www.noodlesoft.com/hazel).
-I then re-created the projects in each folder the way I think about then.
+I then re-created the projects in each folder the way I think about them.
 6. **Selected and recreated tasks my way**: I then went through the massive [TaskPaper](http://www.hogbaysoftware.com/products/taskpaper) formatted file in BBEdit and either rewrote or pasted in *my* tasks *my* way.
 In this way, I got rid of the duplicates, the copies and the confusing ones, and only added back the ones I want to and need to do in *a way I will want to do them* in the projects they belong to.

 It took a rainy Saturday morning to manually reboot my OmniFocus.
 But now I have clean and tidy, works-my-way projects, contexts and tasks in my OmniFocus database.